 Recent reconsiderations and changes in thinking

-1. That John Hardin of Chatham County whose wife was named Sarah did not migrate to Pendleton District with his son Gabriel.
-The John Hardin who migrated to Pendleton District was married to Ann and was the eldest son or young brother of Gabriel.
-That Gabriel's young John was born c.1770 and had a wife and one young daughter in 1790.
-He left Pendleton around 1800.
-This explanation is speculative.
+1. John Hardin of Chatham County whose wife was named Sarah did not migrate to Pendleton District with Gabriel.
+The John Hardin who migrated to Pendleton District was married to Ann and was the eldest son of Gabriel.
+He was born before 1770 and had a wife and one young daughter in 1790.
+He left Pendleton before the census of 1800.

 likely the eldest son of Gabriel Hardin (1715) His son

 Lewis Bolin.
-His aging father Gabriel's place on
+John's aging father Gabriel's place on

 Barnes Creek was only three miles from John on the West Fork of Little

 River in northern Montgomery County.
 John of Indiana can not be fit